When will my business get paid?

 I’m a small business.
 What happens if I don’t get paid on time?

 It does not matter what size your business is, if you have satisfactorily delivered the goods and services subject to your contract, and have submitted a correctly rendered invoice, you are entitled to be paid on time.
-Where payment is not made within the maximum payment terms, the Government organisation is required to pay interest to your business if the amount of interest accrued is more than A$10.
+Where payment is not made within the maximum payment terms, and if your contract is valued at less than $1 million, the Government organisation is required to pay interest to your business if the amount of interest accrued is more than A$100, as per RMG-417: Pay On-Time or Pay Interest Policy.

 Interest will not be payable if your business does not submit a correctly rendered invoice that meets the requirements of the written contract, including a purchase order contract.
 Interest will also not be payable where your business has not satisfactorily delivered the goods or services.